RafqaHaddad1/DesignPatterns/README.md

 ### B. Command

 ---------------------------------------
-Certainly!
 The **Command Design Pattern** is a behavioral design pattern that encapsulates a request as an object.
 It allows for the parameterization of clients with different requests and supports undoable operations—actions that can be reversed or undone in a system.
 Let's break down the components:

 1. **Command**: An interface for executing an operation.

-2. **ConcreteCommand**: A class that extends the Command interface.
+3. **ConcreteCommand**: A class that extends the Command interface.
 It implements the Execute method by invoking corresponding operations on the Receiver object.

-3. **Receiver**: This class knows how to perform the operations associated with carrying out a request.
+5. **Receiver**: This class knows how to perform the operations associated with carrying out a request.
 Any class can serve as a Receiver.

-4. **Invoker**: A class that asks the command to carry out the request.
+7. **Invoker**: A class that asks the command to carry out the request.

-5. **Client**: The client creates a ConcreteCommand object and sets its receiver.
+9. **Client**: The client creates a ConcreteCommand object and sets its receiver.

 In practice, the Command pattern decouples the sender (Invoker) from the receiver (Receiver), allowing for flexibility and reusability in object-oriented software.
 It's particularly useful when you want to avoid hard-wiring requests directly into classes and need to specify requests at runtime.
 If you'd like an example, consider a remote control system for various devices, where each button press corresponds to a different command. 🚀

 ---------------------------------------